LumoSQL/lumosql/doc/lumo-build-benchmark.md

 The above questions are not really simple at all, but they have now been addressed.

-Having solved these questions, the following seemingly more-difficult questions become much the same as the previous ones:
+Having addressed these questions, the following seemingly more-difficult questions become much the same as the previous ones:

 * What happens to performance when LMDB is swapped in as a storage backend for SQLite?